saranshbansal/learn-aws/NOTES_COMPUTE_CONTAINERIZATION.md

 - **Images** are typically built from a `Dockerfile`, a plain text file that specifies all of the components that are included in the container.
 These images are then stored in a **registry** from which they can be downloaded and run on your cluster.
 - When you launch a **container instance**, you have the option of passing **user data** to the instance. **The data can be used to perform common automated configuration tasks and even run scripts when the instance boots.**
 - **Docker Volumes** can be a local instance store volume, EBS volume, or EFS volume.
 Connect your Docker containers to these volumes using Docker drivers and plugins.
+- **Instance metadata** is the data about your instance that you can use to configure or manage the running instance.
+Instance metadata is divided into categories, for example, hostname, events, and security groups.
+To view all categories of instance metadata from within a running instance, use the `http://169.254.169.254/latest/meta-data/` URI.

 ### Task Definition
 **Task definitions** specify various parameters for your application.
 It is a text file, in JSON format, that describes one or more containers, up to a **maximum of 10**, that form your application.